nextdoc/sketch/doc/home.md

   <img src="https://cdn.jsdelivr.net/gh/nextdoc/sketch@06f553dc5b50306719e33f04f052384297d323c1/doc/example1.png" alt="Example diagram showing network interactions" class="diagram-image">
 </a>

-This provides a very effective thinking / storytelling / discussion tool.
+This provides an effective thinking / storytelling / discussion tool.

 You can clone the repo and run it yourself locally if you want to play with it.
 If you do, try this: